gerald-scharitzer/mopro/README.md

 Name the main module (the primary module with a `main()` function) `main.mojo`.

 Add direct dependencies with `magic add <package>`.
+For packages from other channels, add these channels to `mojoproject.toml/project.channels` first.
+Mojo packages are installed as `.mojopkg` files in `.magic/envs/<env>/lib/mojo/` where `<env>` is the environment name.

 # Collections